kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 ## Assignment 2

-This README file provides explanations for the C Programming course Assignment 2.
+This section provides explanations for the C Programming course Assignment 2.

 ### Table of Contents